 This postcard was printed around 1910 by Gebrüder Metz of Tübingen in South West Germany.
 The view was taken in the Vosges Mountains in Alsace, France.
 However, Alsace was part of Germany from 1871 to 1919, hence the bilingual caption.
 "Drei Aerhen" is the German equivalent of the French "Trois Épis".

-The Tramway Touristique Turckheim - Trois Épis (Bergbahn Türkheim - Drei Aehren) was the smallest, and least documented of the several tramways known collectively at the Tramways of the Vosges.
+The Tramway Touristique Turckheim - Trois Épis (Bergbahn Türkheim - Drei Aehren) was the smallest, and least documented of the several tramways known collectively as the Tramways of the Vosges.
 Turckheim is a small town at the entrance of the Munster valley which is west of Colmar.
 It is quite close to Wintzenheim which was the terminus of a cross country tram route of the Colmar system.

 The village of Trois Épis is a tourist resort and place of pilgrimage to the shrine of Notre-Dame des Trois Épis.
-Legend has it that in 1491 the Virgin appeared to a blacksmith and said that if the village gave up its evil ways, then it would have good harvests, hence the name.
-Trois Epis/Drei Aehren translates as "three ears" (as in ears of corn).
+Legend has it that in 1491 the Virgin appeared to a blacksmith and said that if the village gave up its evil ways, then it would have good harvests, hence the name Trois Epis/Drei Aehren which translates as "three ears" (as in ears of corn).

 REMIREMONT - GÉRARDMER